This information is for patients taking or considering taking biologic or biosimilar medicines.

 What it means for you

-Whether you are starting treatment with a new biologic medicine or already using one, at some point you will be informed that your medicine will be switched to a biosimilar version.
+Whether you are starting treatment with a new biologic medicine or already using one, at some point you are likely to be switched to a biosimilar version.

 Contact information